Nitinx12/Data_Modeling/README.md

 Flagging these rather than silently picking one, since the underlying docs disagree:

-- **Raw table naming**: `data_quality.md`'s test queries reference a table called `booking` (singular), while `incremental.md`, `model.md`, and `docker.md` all consistently use `bookings` (plural).
+- **Raw table naming.** `data_quality.md`'s test queries reference a table called `booking` (singular), while `incremental.md`, `model.md`, and `docker.md` all consistently use `bookings` (plural).
 Confirm the actual table name before running the SQL tests as written, or Tests 1 and 5 will fail with "relation does not exist."
-- **Quality-check count mismatch**: `docker.md` describes `scripts/data_quality_checks.py` (run inside the container) as performing 8 checks, while `data_quality.md` documents 10 SQL tests in `tests/data_quality_test.sql`.
+- **Quality-check count mismatch.** `docker.md` describes `scripts/data_quality_checks.py` (run inside the container) as performing 8 checks, while `data_quality.md` documents 10 SQL tests in `tests/data_quality_test.sql`.
 These read as two separate implementations — an automated Python version in the pipeline, and a fuller manual SQL suite — worth reconciling or at least confirming which is authoritative.
-- **Filename typo**: `model/03_dim_vechicle_type.sql` is misspelled ("vechicle") in the repo tree itself.
+- **Filename typo.** `model/03_dim_vechicle_type.sql` is misspelled ("vechicle") in the repo tree itself.
 Cosmetic, but any script or doc referencing the literal filename needs to match it exactly.
-- **Idempotency fix, already applied**: an earlier version of `09_pop_dims.sql` only had `ON CONFLICT (...)
+- **Idempotency fix, already applied.** An earlier version of `09_pop_dims.sql` only had `ON CONFLICT (...)
 DO NOTHING` on the `dim_date` insert — the other five dimension inserts would abort with a duplicate-key error on a second run. `architecture.md` §6 states this is fixed; worth a quick check that the current file matches before relying on full-pipeline idempotency.

 ---